namboy94/c-text-adventure/README.md

 ![Logo](resources/logo/logo-readme.png)

-This is a text adventure game written in C (think Zork).
+This is a text adventure game written in C (like Zork).

 ## Further Information